-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Sonoma Valley Unified School District's Measure E Bond Fund financial statements.
-The program statements as identified in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-These statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the bond fund financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, these statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Measure E Bond Building Fund of Sonoma Valley Unified School District's basic financial statements.
+The Measure E Bond Building Fund Schedule of Cumulative Expenditures is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Measure E Bond Building Fund Schedule of Cumulative Expenditures is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting attements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Measure E Bond Building Fund Schedule of Cumulative Expenditures is fairly stated, in all material respects, in relation to the basic financial statements as a whole.